Interesting FootballInteresting Football

 The stadium is one of the world’s most famous football venues.
 It has hosted some finals of the European Cup/UEFA Champions League.

-In 2018, the Bernabeau was chosen to host the second leg of the Copa Libertadores Finals due to a fan clash which put the return leg at high risk.
+In 2018, the Bernabeau was chosen to host the second leg of the Copa Libertadores Finals due to a fan clash that put the return leg at high risk.

-The new Santiago Bernabéu, dubbed the ‘Digital Stadium’ for the future, consist of a 360-degree scoreboard, new heating system, retractable roof, car park, new mega fan shop, etc.
+The new Santiago Bernabéu dubbed the ‘Digital Stadium’ for the future, consists of a 360-degree scoreboard, a new heating system, a retractable roof, a car park, a new mega fan shop, etc.

 1. Camp Nou – 99,354